magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 Elapsed time: 18.859 sec
 ```

-Then launch the standard CLJ REPL
+Then launch the standard CLJ REPL (note that we are not starting the CLJS REPL here!)

 ```bash
 # from a new terminal